Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 After some testing and optimization work, it will come close to this scenario once you have created a winning campaign.

-Until then, you will need to keep an eye on your campaign and constantly optimize and test it regarding conversions.
+Until then, you need to monitor your campaign and constantly optimize and test it regarding conversions.

 Now you might see the reason why conversion tracking is so important.